Stuycs-K/final-project-5-goihman-benjamin-lee-ethan/WORKLOG.md

 - Add move for king

 ### 6/2/2024
--Castling moves show but do not work, like you can see valid move but if doesnt castle just selects the other piece (b/c same color)
+- Castling moves show but do not work, like you can see valid move but if doesnt castle just selects the other piece (b/c same color)
 - Add text to see who's turn it is

+### 6/4/2024
+- Fixed castling rooks no longer show it only kings.
+- Formatted Main and Board.

 ## Ethan Lee

 ### 5/22/2024